-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Disability Division: Planning Planning the imple Investigators. ementation and rollout o f call recording g for Disability D Division FY 2017-18 SY DR Current Update Systems has completed the planning for the technical implementation of the call recording.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Call Recording, Disability Division: Planning the imple ementation and rollout o f call recording g for Disability D ivision Planning Investigators.
+FY 2017-18 SY DR Current Update Systems has completed the planning for the technical implementation of the call recording.
 Disability staff still has to be engaged to discuss the call-recording rollout.
 LACERA is in the process of hiring a Compliance Director.
-Once the Compliance Director has been hired, we will revisit this goal, given that information discussed on these calls is highly sensitive.
-Task Implementation Owner Partners In Process Substantially Complete Replace Call Recording System Schedule Replace current ca all recording g software an d storage.
-Complete FY 2018-19 SY BE, DR, MS Current Update recording ports and implementation la LACERA to pivot was terminated.
-During FY 2019-2020, this objective was listed as "In Process," with 48 additional recording ports added and 24 designated for Disability staff, scheduled for implementation later in FY 2019-2020.
-The COVID-19 pandemic required LACERA to pivot to a cloud-based Call Center solution.
-As a result, this objective was terminated.
-Systems will work with Member Services, Retiree Healthcare, and the IT Council to developing a post-COVID telecom strategy, including a call
+Once the Compliance Director has been hired, we will revisit this goal, given that information discussed on these calls is h nighly sens sitive.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Replace Call Recording System Replace current ca ıll recordin g software an d storage.
+FY 2018-19 SY BE, DR, MS Current Update During FY 2019- 2020, this objective was s listed as "In Process," with 48 additional recording ports a dded and 24 designate d for Disability staff, schedule ed for implementation la ater in FY 2019-2020.
+T he COVID-19 pandemic requ uired LACERA to pivot to a cloud -based Call (Center solutio n.
+As a result, t his objective was terminated.
+S Systems w ill work with I Member Servi ices, Retiree He ealthcare, and the IT Counc il to devel oping a post- COVID teleco m strategy, inc luding a call recording system and the IT Council to developing a post-COVID telecom strategy, including a call

-Reduce Complexity of Our Organization >>> Workspace
+• Reduce Complexity of Our Organization >>> Workspace